 A local duty to vote could conflict with a state's definition of the right to vote.
 This informs the analysis in the recent Brookings report of where impediments exist to a duty to vote in municipal elections.
-The working group identified thirteen states where municipal authority exists to regulate elections, and where a duty to vote would not conflict with the state's definition of the right to vote.298

-297 To develop a list of states where there are less likely to be impediments, the Brookings working group asked how each state constitution defines voter qualifications.
-Lift Every Voice at 30.
+^{412.} To develop a list of states where there are less likely to be impediments, the Brookings working group asked how each state constitution defines voter qualifications.
+Lift Every Voice, supra note 16, at 30.
 This distinguishes between states that define voting qualifications as "grants" and states that define them as "restrictions."
-Douglas, supra n. at 1084.
+Douglas, supra note 13, at 1084.